gopher-net/docker-ovs-plugin/README.md

 docker-ovs-plugin
 =================

-Still a WIP, lots to do...

-- [x] network creation code
-- [x] ip allocation via libnetwork ipam code
-- [x] endpoint creation code
-- [x] endpoint deletion code
-- [ ] determine CLI opts and binding of the values to Driver
-- [x] gateway/default route code
-- [x] endpoint veth pair creation
-- [x] ovs flowmods for packet forwarding.
-Currently OFPP_Normal
-- [x] bridge creation
-- [x] ovsdb manager initializaiton
-- [x] ovsdb table caching
-- [x] add cli for the daemon
-- [x] dockerfile to run the daemon using official golang image
-- [x] compose file to run the openvswitch + daemon
-- [ ] containerize and get the host OS ovsdb manager connection
-- [ ] NAT for single host that could be re-used for multi-host
-- [ ] test it works!
-- [ ] code cleanup - still lots of unused code
-- [ ] restart handling issues
-- [ ] readme with how-to and hat tip to weave (this was based on their plugin)

 ### Pre-Requisites

 1. Install the Docker experimental binary from the instructions at: [Docker Experimental](https://github.com/docker/docker/tree/master/experimental). (stop other docker instances)